vendramin/team/index.md

 ## Visitors

-Click [here](visitors.md) for a detailed list of long and short term visitors.
+Click [here](visitors.md) for a detailed list of long and short-term visitors.

 ## Join us

 Are you interested in working with us?

-* Are you looking for a PhD fellowships?
+* Are you looking for Ph.D. fellowships?
 * Are you looking for a postdoctoral fellowship?
-* Do you want to do your Master with us?
+* Do you want to do your Master's with us?
 * Are you looking for a topic for your bachelor thesis?

 If so, click [here](joinus.md)!